d2l-ai/d2l-en/chapter_optimization/adagrad.md

 * Computing the exact second derivative is typically infeasible in deep learning problems due to memory and computational constraints.
 The gradient can be a useful proxy.
 * If the optimization problem has a rather uneven uneven structure Adagrad can help mitigate the distortion.
 * Adagrad is particularly effective for sparse features where the learning rate needs to decrease more slowly for infrequently occurring terms.
 * On deep learning problems Adagrad can sometimes be too aggressive in reducing learning rates.
-We will discuss strategies for mitigating this in the context of :ref:`sec_adam`.
+We will discuss strategies for mitigating this in the context of :numref:`sec_adam`.

 ## Exercises